SalviaSage/Keyboard-Layouts/Devanagari Typer/Readme.txt

 The "danda" and the "double danda" are at the period key.
 They serve the same function as the period in the Latin alphabet.

-The digits are also replaced with the devanagri digits `0123456789` such as `०१२३४५६७८९`
+The digits are also replaced with the devanagri digits.
+`0123456789` as `०१२३४५६७८९`

-Doesn't really have all of the Vedic extensions except for the stress symbols like the svarita, udatta and the anudatta which I thought was very imporant.
+Doesn't really have all of the Vedic extensions except for the stress symbols like the svarita, udatta and the anudatta which I thought was imporant.

-But the layout is always subject to change and can be improved later.
+The layout, however, is always subject to change and can be improved later.